holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/04_tracking_bot/lesson_plan.md

 ### Actual Lesson

 - Reflection
-    - What was easy about bmtron
+    - What was easy about Tron
     - What was hard?
     - What were new blocks?
         - `or`